Q: What is Amazon Chime?

 Yes, you can add or remove Amazon Chime users in your Amazon Chime organization at any time through the Amazon Chime console.

 Q. In which AWS region is Amazon Chime user information stored and where is the Amazon Chime service hosted?

-To improve your meeting experience, Amazon Chime Meetings Application and SDK meetings can connect to one of 14 AWS regions, which is where the participants send their audio and video.
-Customers can choose to have their meetings connect to one or more of the following 14 AWS regions: United States (Northern Virginia, Ohio, Oregon, Northern California), Canada (Montreal), Brazil (São Paulo), Ireland, Germany (Frankfurt), United Kingdom (London), France (Paris), Sweden (Stockholm), Singapore, Japan (Tokyo), Australia (Sydney).
+To improve your meeting experience, Amazon Chime Meetings Application and SDK meetings can connect to meetings in different AWS regions, which is where the participants send their audio and video.
+Customers can choose to have their meetings in one or more of the available AWS regions.
 Separately, participants can join any meeting in any country where Amazon Chime is supported via the Internet.